 Some of the Better Eight Pieces of Silk Brocade Qigong YouTube Examples

 There are some really nice examples of the eight pieces of silk brocade on YouTube if you know what to look for.
 Basically, the best videos show examples from each side and let you know when the inhales and exhales are taking place.

 Here is a great eight pieces of silk brocade video with instructor Judy K Young.
 It is so pleasant to do the movements along with her that memorization really isn’t necessary.
 Practitioners from around the world have taken the time to translate it into several languages which makes it even more accessible.

-I also like this example because it shows the eight pieces set in a relatively high stable stance and is completed in just a few minutes.
+I also like this example because it shows the 8 brocades set in a relatively high stable stance and is completed in just a few minutes.
 For practitioners who have mobility issues, fatigue issues, or are just starting out, they can still get great benefit from doing the form.

 Sitting Eight Pieces of Silk Brocade